Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Experiments

 \subsection{Experimental Settings}

-\textbf{Implementation Details.} \textit{\textbf{(1) Pre-Trained Model}}: In all experiments, we utilize Stable Diffusion 1.4~\cite{rombach2022high} with default hyper parameters as the pre-trained diffusion-based T2I model.
+\textbf{Implementation Details.} We present our target T2I model, test data, training details, and inference recipe for reproductivity. \textit{\textbf{(1) Target T2I Model}}: Unless otherwise specified, we utilize Stable Diffusion 1.4~\cite{rombach2022high} with default hyper parameters as the pre-trained diffusion-based T2I model.
 We adopt a frozen CLIP model~\cite{saharia2022photorealistic} in the Stable Diffusion Model as the text encoder network.
-The texts are tokenized into start-token, end-token, and 75 non-text padding tokens. \textit{\textbf{(2) Test Data}}: The test face images are selected from the CelebA-HQ dataset~\cite{karras2018progressive} and then resized to 512. \textit{\textbf{(3) Training Details}}: For our method, the time for fine-tuning every ID using only one face image is $\sim 5$ minutes ($\sim 1000$ epochs) on one NVIDIA TITAN RTX GPU.
+The texts are tokenized into start-token, end-token, and 75 non-text padding tokens. \textit{\textbf{(2) Test Data}}: The test face images are the StyleGAN~\cite{karras2020analyzing} synthetic data and the images from the CelebA-HQ dataset~\cite{karras2018progressive}. \textit{\textbf{(3) Training Details}}: For our method, the time for fine-tuning every ID using only one face image is $\sim 5$ minutes ($\sim 1000$ epochs) on one NVIDIA TITAN RTX GPU.
 We adopt Adam optimizer and set its learning rate as 0.005.
-The $\lambda$ is set as 0.003.
+The $\lambda$ is set to 0.003.
+Since we only rely on single face image to acquire its embedding, we adopt some image augmentation methods, including color jitter, horizontal flip with the probability of $0.5$, and random scaling ranging in $0.1 \sim 1.0$. \textit{\textbf{(4) Inference Recipe}}: During sampling time, we employ a DDIM sampler~\cite{song2020denoising} with diffusion steps $T=50$ and the classifier-guidance~\cite{ho2022classifier} with the guidance scale $w = 7.5$.